edsoft-wpf/edx-platform/docs/en_us/course_authors/source/appendices/e.rst

 Templates
 ---------

-The following templates represent problems with and without a numerical or percentage tolerance.
+The following templates represent problems with and without a decimal or percentage tolerance.

-Answer with no tolerance
+Problem with no tolerance
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: xml